Prestodus/-DEAD--DayZ.stAdminPanelPHP/README.md

-DayZ.stAdminPanelPHP (Current version: 1.3)
+DayZ.stAdminPanelPHP (Current version: 1.4)
 ===========================================

-Now supports other worlds than Chernarus!
-To update from 1.2 to 1.3, download the new pages/edit.php and overwrite it.
+New: manage your admin users and permissions through the admin panel!
+Default admin account: username "admin", password "admin".
+Please change this!

 About / Features
 ================
 This is an administration panel for servers hosted on DayZ.st.
 The current features include:
+   -   Support for all worlds
-   -   Secure admin login with multiple users
+   -   Secure admin login with multiple users and editable permissions
    -   Respawn broken vehicles
    -   Link to the dayz.st map of your server
    -   Link to database with instant login and database selection